andogy/MCH/README.md

 ## Code
 here have some code about MCH<br>
 they show here used to study, and you can try to optimize they<br>
-i hope you can fork work repository and use pull requests to changed code (do not pull to storage repository)
+i hope you clone work repository and use pull requests to changed code (do not pull to storage repository)

 ### Restart